AISC Names 2015 Safety Award Winners

-(Chicago, IL) – Fifty-two structural steel facilities have earned an AISC Safety Award for their safety record during 2014, in the categories of “Shop and Office” and “Field Erection.”
-Awards include the Safety Award of Honor, the Institute’s top award for safety, presented for a perfect safety record of no injuries requiring days away, restrictions or transfers, Safety Certificate of Merit and Safety Certificate of Commendation.
+(Chicago, IL) – More than 70 structural steel facilities are being honored with an AISC Safety Award for their excellent records of safety performance in 2015.
+Awards are given in the categories of “Shop and Office” and “Field Erection” and include the Safety Award of Honor, the Institute’s top safety award, presented for a perfect safety record of no disabling injuries, as well as the Safety Certificate of Merit and Safety Certificate of Commendation.

 “AISC’s annual Safety Awards program recognizes excellent records of safety performance, and we commend these facilities for their effective accident prevention programs,” said Tom Schlafly, AISC’s director of safety.
 “Periodic recognition of safety in the workplace has been demonstrated to provide worker incentive and a reminder of the importance of safe practices.”

-The AISC Safety Awards program is open to AISC Member fabricators and erectors.
-For more information on AISC’s Safety Awards program and safety resources for the fabricated and erected structural steel industry, please visit www.aisc.org/safety.
+The AISC Safety Awards program is open to all AISC Member fabricators and erectors.
+For more information about the program as well as safety resources available for the fabricated and erected structural steel industry, please visit www.aisc.org/safety.

 For more information contact: